 - RSI - Repetitive Strain Injury.
 A quasi-medical term referring to the fact that if you stay at a computer too long, you're sure to strain something - your eyes, wrists, knees, spine or brain.

-If you still need to know what to do with a computer, try taking up a computer course at a local college where you can meet computers, and people, or gain a few tips online.
+If you still need to know what to do with a computer, try taking up a computer course at a local college where you can meet computers, and people.